Patrick M. Mincey is a North Carolina white collar defense and trial attorney.

 Mr. Mincey graduated from Davidson College with degrees in both English and French Literature.
-He studied abroad at both the London School of Economics and New York University’s Paris Campus.
+He studied abroad at the London School of Economics and New York University’s Paris Campus.
 Mr. Mincey is fluent in French and the fourth-generation trial lawyer in his family to train at Mercer University in Macon, Georgia.

-He is an avid outdoorsman, hunter, conservationist and Eagle Scout.
+He is an avid outdoorsman, hunter and conservationist.
 His wife, Lydia, is a classically trained artist raised in East Africa and Jackson Hole, Wyoming.
 They have a daughter, Marielle.

-Cases or matters referenced do not represent the lawyer’s entire record.
+Cases or matters referenced do not represent the attorney’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.